 Look ahead, booking ahead may be a good thing

 Getting a train ride in Sri Lanka is one of the best ways to see the beautiful parts of the country and gives you access to areas that cars cannot.
 However, the train fills up very quickly and you can reserve tickets online before you arrive to Sri Lanka.
 The alternative?
 Get to the train station 24 hours before the train is due to leave and see if you can score a seat!

 Hope these pre-travel tips will help you out in your planning to Sri Lanka!

 Read more on Sri Lanka.

-Disclaimer: This article contains affiliate links.
+Disclaimer: This article may contain affiliate links.
 We use them as a way of assisting us in maintaining our website and follow our passion.
-Please us them when you can as it supports us greatly.
+Please use them when you can as it supports us greatly.
 Thank you 🙂